Fazalkadivar21/Netflix-Clone/README.md

 ## Usage
 Once you open `index.html` in your browser, you should see a replica of the Netflix home page.
 You can navigate through the sections and see the static content styled similarly to Netflix.

-## Demo
-this clone is flagged by google so can't visit it directly on the website.This video shows each aspect of the website.
-<video src="res/vid/demo.mp4" controls autoplay loop></video>

 ## Roadmap
 Here are some of the features and functionalities I plan to add in the future: